-- 1. Patient instructed to empty bladder.
-Measure urine volume and osmolality - 2.
-Weigh patient - 3.
-Patient to lie supine where they will remain for the remainder of the test. - 4.
-Insert cannula into antecubital veins of both arms.
-Allow patient to rest for 30 min. - 5.
-Blood pressure monitored every 5 min during the 30 min preceding the test and throughout the infusion period. - 6.
-Take blood for Co-peptin and osmolality - 7.
+- Blood pressure monitored every 5 min during the 30 min preceding the test and throughout the 5. infusion period. - 6.
+Take blood for copeptin and osmolality - 7.
 Repeat blood sample after 15 min - 8.
-Begin infusion of 5% (0.85 mol/L) saline at 0.05 mL/kg/min for 2 hours into non-blood sampling arm via an indwelling cannula for a max of 3 hrs or until a plasma osmolality of 300 mmol/kg is achieved. - 9.
-Take blood samples at 30 min intervals for Co-peptin and osmolality - 10.
+Begin infusion of 5% (0.85 mol/L) sodium chloride at 0.05 mL/kg/min for 2 hours into non-blood sampling arm via an indwelling cannula for a max of 3 hrs or until a plasma osmolality of 300 mmol/kg is achieved. - 9.
+Take blood samples at 30 min intervals for copeptin and osmolality - 10.
 Measure volume and osmolality on all urine passed.